6 min read

 • Safety.

-That may sound cynical but it’s true.
+These may sound cynical but it’s true.

-If , as the Quality Manager of a major contractor, you want your management to listen carefully to you and not bully you, then you have to report to them on a weekly basis, how much money the project is losing on rework/repairs and how many working hours have been lost.
+If , as the Quality Manager of a major company, want your management to listen carefully to you and not bully you, then you have to report to them on a weekly basis, how much money the project is losing on rework/repairs and how many working hours have been lost.

 Another great idea could be a big board like the ones used to report safety incidents on site (e.g. 20 days since the last NCR in our project, 5 hours lost on rework/repairs this month etc).

-When the cost of repairs and rework starts rising up every month, there would definitely be some unhappy faces in the management meetings…
+When the cost of repairs and rework starts rising up every month, there would definitely be some unhappy faces in the management meetings.

 4. Stop using “quality” vocabulary (eliminate the boring stuff…)

-Answer: Well…for many reasons (that we should probably analyze in another article) “quality” in construction has become a synonym for boredom and for things we have to do for our Clients.
+My Answer: Well…for many reasons (that we should probably analyze in another article) “quality” in construction has become a synonym for boredom and for things we have to do for our Clients.
 Nobody really wants to deal with it apart from the Quality professionals.

 Everybody knows the joke where during the pre-qualification for a tendering of a new project, the Client asked the Contractors’ representative to describe in a few words their future quality management system.